 For these and other misdemeanor offenses, there is no possibility of serving state time, but there are other penalties such as jail time in a county facility, probation, fines and/or community service.

 You can find out whether your charge is a misdemeanor by studying the statutory cite for the crime on the charging document.

 A clerk magistrate hearing happens before a District Court clerk magistrate.
 A police prosecutor or the individual who has made a complaint against you will try to show that there is enough probable cause indicating that a crime occurred, and, if the Clerk Magistrate agrees, a formal criminal charge will issue against you.

 It would be in your best interest to have an experienced criminal lawyer with you for this hearing to defend your rights.
-Attorney Melanie Soloman is an experienced criminal defense lawyer who has successfully represented clients at Clerk Magistrate Hearings in Massachusetts.
+Attorney Melanie Soloman is an experienced Clerk Magistrate’s Hearing Lawyer who has successfully represented clients at Clerk Magistrate Hearings in Massachusetts.